 You’ll also prepare to write and edit for the web and learn to use online dictionaries and other resources.
 We’ll discover why and how writing and editing online content differs from print, and what makes for an effective website.
 By the end of the course, you’ll know how to maximize web-based resources for research and how to create and edit online content that engages readers.

-The course includes a Digital Content for Editors Workshop, which is required for successful completion.
+The course includes a Working with Digital Content for Editors workshop, which is required for successful completion.

 What You’ll Learn

 - Online content management and document collaboration tools and systems